-What is a Call To Action and How Do I Make One?
+What Is a Call to Action and How Do You Make One?

-It seems obvious to let people know the next step in doing business with you, but the truth is, many new home business owners don't have calls to action in the marketing and sales pitches.
+It seems obvious to let people know the next step in doing business with you, but the truth is, many new business owners don't have calls to action (CTA) in their marketing and sales pitches.
 This is usually for one of two reasons:

-1) Belief that the prospect already knows what to do if they're interested in learning more, or
+- A belief that the prospect already knows what to do if they're interested in buying or learning more

-Whatever the reason, leaving CTAs out or your marketing materials can mean losing money.
+Whatever the reason, leaving CTAs out of your marketing materials can mean losing prospects and money.
 Calls to action are essential in directing a prospect to the next step of the sales funnel or process.

-The most obvious uses for a call to action is in sales, such as "Buy now!"
+The most obvious use for a call to action is in sales, such as "Buy Now!"
 However, the sales process isn't the only place a call to action can be helpful.
-Especially if you have a high priced item or service, in which it can take time to encourage someone to buy, a call to action that acts like a road map toward sales can be helpful.
-For example, "Call now for a free estimate."
+If you have a high-priced item or service, in which it can take time to encourage someone to buy, a call to action that acts as a road map toward sales can be helpful.
+For example, you might say "Call now for a free estimate."

 Call to action phrases use action verbs, like: